 3. De-Clutter: Clutter takes up space and space is what sells!
 Make your home look bigger and more desirable by just using the basics.
 Remove things from the home such as un-seasonal clothing and anything else you may not need on a day-to-day basis.
 Buyers will be opening your closets to look at storage potential so be sure to remove as many nonessential items as you can.
 The less clutter the more appealing the home will be!

-5. Patch and Repair: First, walk around the home with magic erasers to get rid of any scuffs or marks on the walls.
-If there are areas that need to be loved, spackle and caulk them as necessary.
+5. Patch and Repair: First, walk around your home with magic erasers to get rid of any scuffs or marks on the walls.
+If there are areas that need some love, spackle, and caulk as necessary.
 You may need to do some paint touch-ups during this time if you see any chips or cracks in the paint.

 6. Use Neutral Colors: Be sure when staging your home to paint over any bright or bold walls in your home.
 Painting over these walls with a gray, white, or taupe will allow the buyer to more easily picture themselves in the home.
 Bright colors distract from the assets of the room.

 8. Freshen Up the Space: A few healthy plants will always add life and freshness to a space.
 Pick up a bouquet of flowers when staging your home and place them in the center of the kitchen table.
 For example, large potted plants and succulents in places such as the living room bring life to the room.
 Fake plants will also do the trick!
 Another aspect of freshness is being sure that your home is free of any odors.
-Cleaning the home will get rid of the majority of the odors, but installing a scented plug-in in a room or two may not be a bad idea.
-Also, be sure to empty your trash before any showings!
+Cleaning your home will get rid of the majority of the odors, but adding a diffuser in a room or two may not be a bad idea.
+Also, be sure to empty your trash before any showings.

-9. Add Light: Before any showing, open up all the blinds, turn on all lamps, and light in closets and storage spaces.
+9. Add Light: Before a showing, open up all the blinds, turn on all your lamps, and lights in closets and storage spaces.
 Letting in light will make the space seem bigger and will allow the buyer to navigate your home more efficiently.